AbhijeetKrishnan/grammar-synthesis/README.md

 a: "o" a | "o";
 ```

-This sample grammar and others are provided under `grammar_synthesis/envs/assets/`.
+This sample grammar and others are provided under `grammar_synthesis.examples`.

 The below snippet implements a random policy for generating a string from a grammar.
 The reward function used is simply
 the length of the synthesized program.